dlukowicz/CarRental/README.md

-# CarRental
+# CarRental - Damian Łukowicz
-This is application which enable user to rent a car
+This is application which enable user to rent a car.